kevinsea/Insight-Wiki-Stage/Object Serialization.md

 Then Insight will use the JSON.NET serializer for JSON conversions.

+## Boolean Serializers ##

+Since a lot of databases don't have a bit type (e.g. Oracle), you might need to convert boolean values to things like "T" and "F".
+Starting in v5.2, you get a few built-in boolean serializers:

+* BooleanYNSerializer
+* BooleanTFSerializer
+* BooleanTrueFalseSerializer
+* Boolean10Serializer
+* BooleanSerializer - roll your own like new `BooleanSerializer(DbType.String, "Foo", "Bar")`

+You can install them with any of the methods, including globally like this:

+	DbSerializationRule.Serialize<bool>(new BooleanYNSerializer());

+Or for a specific field:

+	DbSerializationRule.Serialize<MyClass>("MyField", new BooleanYNSerializer());

+Or with an attribute:

+	public class MyClass
+	{
+		[Column(SerializationMode=SerializationMode.Custom, Serializer=typeof(Boolean10Serializer))]
+		public bool MyField;
+	}

 ## Custom Serializers ##

 If you have a need for custom serialization, you can create your own object serializer: